 An FAQ section helps users to look for answers to common questions.
 API documentation is not just a technical explanation but also a way to present your business.
 If users get what they are looking for instantly, they are more likely to come back again.

-An FAQ section will help intended users save their time while planning how to integrate your APIs into their products as all their queries will be immediately answered without making any customer support calls.
+An FAQ section will help intended users save time while planning how to integrate your APIs into their products, as their queries will be immediately answered, without making any customer support calls.

 Ask for feedback

 Customer feedback is always important for every kind of business as it helps to improve product/service quality.
 Improved product quality means increased customer satisfaction and ultimately increased business growth.

 An effective way is to make use of both qualitative and quantitative techniques to gauge users’ responses.

 For example, you can conduct surveys and ask users how useful they find your API documentation while performing integrations into their software applications.
 Moreover, what kind of improvements would they like to see?
 Such surveys may get difficult to conduct, especially with a large user base.

 In addition to quantitative surveys, you can measure metrics like page visits, number of API calls, etc.

 Another thing to consider is to get documentation feedback within the document.
 You can insert a poll at the end of the documentation page asking if the documentation was useful or not.
 Most likely, most of the users will leave their feedback while skimming through API documentation.